recent writing…

-- To receive my email updates (they’re free), sign up here.
+• To receive my email updates (they’re free), sign up here.

 a bit about me…

 In 2010, after leaving WBUR (burnt to a crisp), I experienced something of a personal awakening and walked away from my mainstream media career in order to write and engage on climate and climate justice.
+As a grassroots activist and organizer for more than a decade (among other things, I was a founding member of both 350 Massachusetts and the Harvard alumni campaign for fossil-fuel divestment), I’ve supported and engaged in numerous campaigns of nonviolent direct action.

 I also have a deep interest in religion and spiritual practice, with a commitment to interfaith dialogue and understanding.
 I guess you could say I’m a Zen Buddhist Christian, or maybe a Christian Zen Buddhist.
-(Does it really matter?)
-In any case, having been brought up in a conservative evangelical church in southern California, with family roots in Texas — mostly the rural, small-town, working-class parts — I’m now an active member of a progressive Episcopal (Anglican) parish and a longtime member of a Zen Buddhist sangha.
+In any case, having been brought up in a conservative evangelical church in southern California, with family roots in Texas — mostly the rural, small-town, working-class parts — I’m now an active member of a progressive Episcopal Church parish and a longtime member of a Zen Buddhist sangha.
 I suppose I’ve traveled about as far on the religious and political spectrum as possible in this country.
 Which may explain a lot about my work.

 about this site…